candlepin/candlepin.github.io/README.md

 # Getting Started
-1. `yum install rhino python-pygments ruby-devel rubygem-rugged libyaml`
+1. `yum install nodejs python-pygments ruby-devel libyaml`
 2. `gem install bundler`
 3. `bundle install`
+4. Render the site with `jekyll serve --watch`
+5. Make changes and save.
+6. Jekyll will automatically render your changes.

-# Workflow
+# Advanced Workflow
 1. Install Auto Reload from <https://addons.mozilla.org/en-US/firefox/addon/auto-reload/>
 2. In Firefox, go to Tools -> Auto Reload Preferences.
 Create an entry for http://localhost:4000.
 Click 'Add Directory...' and point to the `$CHECKOUT_DIR/_site` directory.
 (This directory may not exist